yussufsh/deploy-ibm-cloud-private/docs/deploy-openstack-terraform.md

 ------------------------------------

-For a Red Hat installation, you must ensure that the base image has the necessary repositories for the docker-ce prequesites, or has those packages installed.
+For a Red Hat installation, you must ensure that the base image has the necessary repositories for the docker-ce prerequisites, or has those packages installed.
 Those packages are:

 * docker-ce ppc64le from the Unicamp repository http://ftp.unicamp.br/pub/ppc64el/rhel/7/docker-ppc64el/
+  ICP Enterprise Edition users should use the Docker package provided by ICP.
+  The *docker_download_location* variable should point to a local download url for that tar ball.

 * pigz available from the RedHat EPEL repository http://fedoraproject.org/wiki/EPEL